martinwoodward/octolamp/UNIVERSE_ASSEMBLY.md

 When you get home, connect to the `WLED-AP` WiFi access point the lamp is broadcasting (password: `wled1234`) to customize its colors & behavior.
 Learn more about what’s possible at https://kno.wled.ge/ - there's a [Home Assistant integration](https://www.home-assistant.io/integrations/wled/) & more!

-Share what you build with us on social media! `#MadeAtGitHubUniverse`
+Share what you build with us.
+You can post picture of your makes [here](https://github.com/martinwoodward/octolamp/discussions/categories/show-and-tell) or on social media! `#MadeAtGitHubUniverse`